Notification

 is: true

-For comparison, let's take a look at a similar script with a different starter.
+For comparison, let's check a similar script with a different starter.
 In the script below, the automation starts when the volume is between 1 and 10, rather than when the TV turns on.
 To make this change, we replaced the OnOff state with Volume and changed the state to currentVolume to match the new attribute.
-We also changed the comparison key-value pairs to two nested pairs that create a range: greaterThan: 1 and lessThan: 10.
+We also changed the comparison key-value pairs to 2 nested pairs that create a range: greaterThan: 1 and lessThan: 10.
 For more examples, here is a complete list of starters you can use.

 metadata: